Diaphragmatic Hernia in Cats: Causes, Symptoms & Treatment

 The diaphragm is the thin sheet of muscle and ligament that separates the abdomen from the thorax, keeping the abdominal contents (liver, stomach, intestines, etc.) separated from the thoracic contents (lungs, heart, etc.).

-When a cat suffers a diaphragmatic rupture or herniation, a hole develops in the diaphragm, allowing abdominal contents to pass from the abdomen into the chest, so that the small intestines and other structures are in direct contact with the lungs, adversely impacting on normal function.
+When a cat suffers a diaphragmatic rupture or herniation, a hole develops in the diaphragm, allowing abdominal contents to pass from the abdomen into the chest, so that the small intestines and other structures are in direct contact with the lungs, adversely impacting normal function.

-Causes Of Diaphragmatic Rupture Or Hernia
+Causes of Diaphragmatic Rupture or Hernia

 There are two types of diaphragmatic hernias.
 Congenital diaphragmatic hernias are anatomical defects that are present at birth.
 These hernias can be complex, involving the pericardial sac (the bag around the heart) as well as a defect in the diaphragm (a peritoneopericardial hernia, technically called a peritoneal-pericardial diaphragmatic hernia or PPDH).